MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-copy-link-guide-step.md

 - Share the link with another author through email or chat.

 - Embed the link in a QR code.
-When you embed a link in a QR code, when you or the operator scans the QR code, it automatically opens that guide or step.
+When you embed a link in a QR code, when you or the operator scans the QR code from the HoloLens shell, it automatically opens that guide or step.

 ## Create and copy a link to a guide